yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

 The aligned polio genome is ready for further use.
-Before we continue with the primer design, we'll have a look at our output.
-First, giving the output a proper name will help handling numberous data in the future.
-Secondly, sometimes it is helpful to visualize the whole alignment or a specific region of interest.
-If you want a visualization of the MSA, Galaxy has an interactive build-in function, which we are going to discover in the next Hands-on-box.
+Before we proceed with the primer design, let's take a closer look at our output.
+First, giving the output a proper name will help manage numerous data in the future.
+Secondly, it can be helpful to visualize the entire alignment or a specific region of interest.
+If you want to visualize the MSA, Galaxy offers an interactive build-in function, which we will explore in the next Hands-on box.

 > <hands-on-title>Visualize the multiple-sequence alignment</hands-on-title>
 >
 >    1. Click on the MAFFT output to expand this dataset
 >    2. Click on {% icon galaxy-barchart %} **Visualize**
 >    3. Maximize the browser window (the visualization we are about to launch will not rescale properly if you do this later!)
->    3. Select **Multiple Sequence Alignment** as the visualization
+>    4. Select **Multiple Sequence Alignment** as the visualization
->    4. Wait for the alignment to finish loading
+>    5. Wait for the alignment to finish loading
->    5. You can now scroll through the alignment by dragging the scroll-bar, or move through it in windows by clicking next to it on the same line.
+>    6. You can now scroll through the alignment by dragging the scroll-bar, or move through it in windows by clicking next to it on the same line.
 You can also go to a specific position in the alignment directly via **Extras** -> **Jump to a column**.
 >
 >       You can manually check some regions of the alignment to see whether they fit the next figure.
 >